A probabilistic representation of the solution to a 1D evolution equation in a medium with negative index: Abstract

 \section{Abstract}

-{ In this work we investigate a 1D evolution equation involving a divergence form operator where the diffusion coefficient inside the divergence is sign changing.
-Equivalently the evolution equation of interest can be interpreted as behaving locally like a heat equation, and involving a transmission condition at some interface that prescribes in particular a change of sign of the first order space derivatives across the interface.
-We especially focus on the construction of fundamental solutions for the evolution equation.
-As the second order operator involved in the evolution equation is not elliptic, this cannot be performed by standard tools for parabolic PDEs.
-However we manage in a first time to provide a spectral representation of the semigroup associated to the equation, which leads to a first expression of the fundamental solution.
-In a second time, examining the case when the diffusion coefficient is piecewise constant but remains positive, we do probabilistic computations involving the killed Skew Brownian Motion (SBM), that provide a certain explicit expression of the fundamental solution for the positive case.
-It turns out that this expression also provides a fundamental solution for the case when the coefficient is sign changing, and can be interpreted as defining a pseudo SBM.
-This pseudo SBM can be approached by a rescaled pseudo asymmetric random walk.
-We infer from these different results various approximation schemes that we test numerically. }
+{ In this work we investigate a 1D evolution equation involving a divergence form operator where the diffusion coefficient inside the divergence is changing sign, as in models for metamaterials.
+We focus on the construction of a fundamental solution for the evolution equation, which does not proceed as in the case of standard parabolic PDE's, since the associated second order operator is not elliptic.
+We show that a spectral representation of the semigroup associated to the equation can be derived, which leads to a first expression of the fundamental solution.
+We also derive a probabilistic representation in terms of a pseudo Skew Brownian Motion (SBM).
+This construction generalizes that derived from the killed SBM when the diffusion coefficient is piecewise constant but remains positive.
+We show that the pseudo SBM can be approached by a rescaled pseudo asymmetric random walk, which allows us to derive several numerical schemes for the resolution of the PDE and we report the associated numerical test results. }